WFLiu0327/WFLiu0327.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Biomedical Engineering, DaLian University of Technology, 2014.09--
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Intelligence Manufacturing Technology, Beijing University of Civil Engineering and Architecture , 2021.09-2024.06
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science and Technology, Beijing University of Civil Engineering and Architecture , 2017.09-2021.06

 Work experience
 ======